OPEC+ meets to debate production quotas, new cut - sources

 West African countries such as Nigeria and Angola have long been unable to produce in line with their targets but have opposed lower baselines because new targets could force them to perform real cuts.

-By contrast, the UAE has insisted on getting higher baselines in line with its growing production capacity, but that would mean its share in the overall cuts would decrease.
+By contrast, the UAE has insisted on getting higher baselines in line with its growing production capacity, but that would mean its share in the overall cuts might decrease.

 Western nations have accused OPEC of manipulating oil prices and undermining the global economy through high energy costs.
 The West has also accused OPEC of siding too much with Russia despite Western sanctions over Moscow's invasion of Ukraine.